-Bait must NOT be salted.
+Bait must not be salted.
 If the crew wants to bait several days' worth of gear ahead of time, it must be stored in the hold or a freezer to prevent rotting.
-If bad or soured bait is set, the string is considered unsuccessful and ineffective and must be hauled and set again.
+If bad or soured bait is set, the string is considered unsuccessful, and the set must be hauled and set again.